goschtl/zope/z3c.viewlet/trunk/README.txt

-This package is a collection of viewlet extensions; see ``zope.viewlet`` for more information.
+This package is deprecated.
+All its functionality moved to ``zope.viewlet``.